 The reason behind this decision is to prevent a crash from bringing all the services down.
-If you were running a factory, and you had the decision to put a human worker on each task or a central AI robot that handles every task, the humans are more reliable.
+If you were running a factory, and you had the decision to put a human worker on each task or a central AI robot that handles every task, the humans would be more reliable.

 The AI may be able to take on all the tasks at once, but if it breaks down, it takes out every job in the factory with it.
 If a single human worker is injured or ill, the other areas of the factory can still run as normal.

-The same idea is with svchost.
-If Windows packed all its services into one svchost process, the entire collection of services would collapse should a single one trip up.
-Windows has a lot of services going on at once, so this would be catastrophic!
+Windows uses the same idea with svchost.
+If Windows packed all of its services into one svchost process, the entire collection of services would collapse should a single one trip up.
+Windows has many services going on at once, so this would be catastrophic!
+You’d have far more crashes and likely BSoDs (blue screen of death).
 By having a separate process for each service, it protects the others from being disrupted should one fail.

 What Processes Are Being Run?

-If you’d like to take a look for yourself what processes run under svchost, you can do this by holding down Ctrl + Shift + ESC.
+If you’d like to take a look for yourself which processes run under svchost, you can do this by holding down Ctrl + Shift + ESC.
 Make sure you’re looking at the Advanced view by clicking “more details” at the bottom, if it’s there.
-Make sure you’re looking at the Processes tab.
+Open the Processes tab (usually open by default).
 Then, sort the processes by name and scroll down to “Windows processes.”
-You’ll then see all the processes called “Service Host” and what they’re all doing.
+You’ll see all the processes called “Service Host” and what they’re all doing.